• Skip to primary navigation

 Spicy fish and rice bake

-I grew up in the north of England where a plate of fish and chips formed the staple part of most people’s diet.
-I remember being sent to the fish shop to fetch the family supper and watching as the golden chips and crispy battered fish were scooped out out of the warmer onto a sheet of newspaper, before being wrapped up and handed over to me.
-How times have changed.
+I grew up in the north of England where a plate of fish and chips formed the staple part of most people's diet.
+I remember being sent to the fish shop to fetch the family supper and watching as the golden chips and crispy battered fish were scooped out of the warmer onto a sheet of newspaper, before being wrapped up and handed over to me.
+How times have changed?
 My local chippy now packs the fish and chips into a polystyrene box!

-But I think those early days must have been where I developed my love of fish.
-It’s still one of my favourite foods and it features on my menu, in one form or another, at least once a week.
+But I think those early days must have been when I developed my love of fish.
+It's still one of my favourite foods and it features on my menu, in one form or another, at least once a week.

 And because the sauce is packed with onions, tomatoes and red and yellow peppers you don't need much by way of side dishes.
 A bowl of peas is probably sufficient, and perhaps a fresh green salad if you are feeling really energetic!